Escravos GTL: Description

+More than 325 million cubic feet of natural gas are converted daily by the Escravos GTL facility into GTL diesel and GTL naphtha.
+The CNL Escravos Gas facility Phase I (EGP-1) and the GTL facility are next to each other.

 Partners

 The project was developed by Chevron Nigeria Limited (75%) and the Nigerian National Petroleum Company (15%).
 Sasol gained interest in the project early on, acquiring half of Chevron Nigeria's stake; however, due to increased cost and delays, Sasol reduced its stake to 10% in late 2008.